Szumapman/PyAssist/README.md

 - `addtag`: Add a tag to a note.
 - `findtag`: Find notes by a specific tag.
 - `sorttag`: Sort notes by tag.
-- `export`: Export notes to a file.
-- `import`: Import notes from a file.

 ### Sort Files